 A QuickTake video mode lets you hold down on the shutter button in the Camera app to automatically record video with subject tracking, and an Audio Zoom feature matches the audio to the video framing for more dynamic sound.

-The front-facing TrueDepth Camera system has been updated with a new 12-megapixel camera, and making Face ID up to 30 percent faster and able to work from more angles.
-For the first time, it supports 120 fps slo-mo video, allowing users to capture slo-mo selfies, aka "slofies."
+The front-facing TrueDepth Camera system was updated with a 12-megapixel camera, and made Face ID up to 30 percent faster and able to work from more angles.
+For the first time, it added supported for 120 fps slo-mo video, allowing users to capture slo-mo selfies, aka "slofies."
 The TrueDepth camera also supports next-generation smart HDR for more natural-looking photos and it can record 4K video at 60 fps.

 Inside the iPhone 11, there's an A13 Bionic 7-nanometer chip along with a third-generation Neural Engine.
-Apple says the A13 Bionic is the fastest chip ever in a smartphone with 20 percent faster CPU and GPU than the A12.
-New Machine Learning Accelerators allow the CPU to deliver more than 1 trillion operations per second, and the Neural Engine is faster than ever for real-time photo and video analysis.
+At its introduction, Apple said the A13 Bionic was the fastest chip ever in a smartphone with 20 percent faster CPU and GPU than the A12.
+Machine Learning Accelerators in the A13 allow the CPU to deliver more than 1 trillion operations per second, and the Neural Engine is faster than in prior chips for real-time photo and video analysis.

 When it comes to battery life, the iPhone 11 lasts for one hour longer than the iPhone XR.
-It supports up to 17 hours of video playback, up to 10 hours of streamed video playback, and 65 hours of audio playback, though it does not match the battery life of the iPhone 11 Pro and Pro Max.
-Fast charging is available, but unlike the iPhone 11 Pro, the iPhone 11 ships with a standard 5W charger and fast charging requires extra equipment.
+It supports up to 17 hours of video playback, up to 10 hours of streamed video playback, and 65 hours of audio playback, though it does not match the battery life of some of Apple larger iPhone models.
+Fast charging is available, but the iPhone 11 only ships with a USB-C to Lightning cable and so extra equipment is required for fast charging.

 How to Buy

-Like the iPhone XR, the iPhone 11 features a precision-machined 7000 series aluminum frame that wraps around an all-glass enclosure.
-With its 6.1-inch display, the iPhone 11 is between the 5.8-inch iPhone 11 Pro and 6.5-inch iPhone 11 Pro Max in size.
+Like the prior iPhone XR, the iPhone 11 features a precision-machined 7000 series aluminum frame that wraps around an all-glass enclosure.
+With its 6.1-inch display, the iPhone 11 is between the 5.4-inch "mini" iPhone models like the iPhone 13 mini and Apple's larger models like the 6.7-inch iPhone 13 Pro Max in size.

 The iPhone 11 has an edge-to-edge display with slim bezels and no Home button, adopting a notch at the top for the TrueDepth camera system.
-Because it uses an LCD instead of OLED display, the iPhone 11 has slightly thicker bezels than the iPhone 11 Pro models.
+Because it uses an LCD instead of OLED display, the iPhone 11 has slightly thicker bezels than Apple's other recent OLED-based models.

 Other than the notch at the top for the Face ID camera, speaker, and ambient light sensor, the iPhone 11 is all display.

-The iPhone 11 measures in at 150.9mm tall, 75.7mm wide, and 8.3mm thick, which is identical to the previous-generation iPhone XR.
+The iPhone 11 measures 150.9mm tall, 75.7mm wide, and 8.3mm thick, which is identical to the previous-generation iPhone XR.
 It weighs in at 6.84 ounces, also identical to the XR.
-It is thicker than the iPhone 11 Pro and iPhone 11 Pro Max, which measure in at 8.1mm.

-The back of the iPhone 11 features the most significant design change thanks to the new dual-camera system.
-Apple is using a new square-shaped camera bump that flows into the rest of the device.
+The back of the iPhone 11 featured the most significant design change over the XR thanks to the addition of the dual-camera system.
+The iPhone 11 added a square-shaped camera bump that flows into the rest of the device.
 The two camera lenses protrude slightly from the back of the iPhone as the camera elements are thicker than the body of the iPhone.

-The Apple logo on the iPhone 11 has been relocated relative to previous iPhone models.
-It's now in the middle of the device rather than towards the top, a change that may have been implemented for a planned two-way charging feature that was later scrapped.
+The Apple logo on the iPhone 11 was relocated relative to previous iPhone models.
+It moved to the middle of the device rather than towards the top, a change that may have been implemented for a planned two-way charging feature that was later scrapped.
 The bilateral wireless charging option would have allowed the iPhone 11 to be used to charge other iPhones, the Apple Watch, the AirPods, and other Qi-based devices.

 More Durable Glass

-According to Apple, the iPhone 11 is made from the most durable glass ever in a smartphone, so in theory, it should hold up better to accidental bumps and drops.
+According to Apple at the device's introduction, the iPhone 11 was made from the most durable glass ever in a smartphone at the time, so in theory, it should hold up better to accidental bumps and drops than earlier models.
 It's still glass, though, so it's best to use a case or have AppleCare+ in case of accidental damage.

 Apple says it's using a "dual ion-exchange process" to strengthen the front and back glass of the iPhone 11.

-The iPhone 11 continues to be available in six colors, but Apple introduced new colors this year.
+The iPhone 11 is available in six colors, but Apple introduced new colors compared to the previous-generation iPhone XR.
 It comes in black, green, yellow, purple, (PRODUCT)RED, and white, with Apple eliminating the coral and blue shades that the iPhone XR was available in.

 Water and Dust Resistance

 The iPhone 11 has an IP68 water resistance rating, which is up from IP67 in the previous-generation iPhone XR.
 It's rated to survive a depth of up to two meters (6.5 feet) for up to 30 minutes.
-Two meters is double the depth rating of the iPhone XR, but half that of the iPhone 11 Pro.
+Two meters is double the depth rating of the iPhone XR, but less than some more recent iPhone models.

 With an IP68 water resistance rating, the iPhone 11 can withstand splashes, rain, and brief accidental water exposure, but intentional water exposure should be avoided.
 Apple warns that water and dust resistance are not permanent conditions and deteriorate as a result of normal wear.